hungcq/knowledge-repo/IT/designing-data-intensive-applications/7-transactions.md

 - -> Can ignore certain error scenarios & concurrency issues
 - ACID (BASE = not ACID):
   - Atomicity = abort-ability: undo partial changes when error occurs
   - Consistency: consistent states are defined by app and violable by codes.
-DB can’t fully ensure
+DB can't fully ensure
   - Isolation: handle concurrency: concurrently executed trans are isolated from each other
   - Durability: data written by trans are not lost:
     - 1 node: e.g., write-ahead logs, in case DSs on disk are corrupted